 - Flexible Power System: Compatible with every Bosch 18-Volt Lithium-Ion battery

 The operator can choose between 11 settings to make it easier to drill or fasten in tight spaces.
 It has a built-in LED light and the multi-position handle offers some versatility.
-This drill does not come with the battery, however, it’s very inexpensive to purchase one and it is compatible with the entire M18 series of batteries.
+This drill does come with 1 1 CMPT battery, and it’s very inexpensive to purchase another if you want a spare.
+This drill is compatible with the entire M18 series of batteries.

 Milwaukee 2615-20 Pros

 - 11 settings and modes to choose from